joshbeam/angular_init/TUTORIAL.md

 - When prompted to select the file to use, type `my.directive.template.js`
 - All done!

-*If you want to revert back to using default files at any time, when you're prompted to type the file name of the template you want to use, just type the keyword `default` instead, and you'll be good to go!*
+***If you want to revert back to using default templates at any time:** when you're prompted to type the file name of the template you want to use, just type the keyword `default` instead, and you'll be good to go!*

 # Example (basic.js)